flutter/website/src/content/get-started/fwe/layout.md

 In the following example, the ListView is displaying a list of to-do items.
 The todo items are being fetched from a repository, and therefore the number of todos is unknown.

+{% render docs/code-and-image.md,
+image:"fwe/listview_builder.png",
+caption: "This figure shows the ListView.builder constuctor to display an unknown number of children."
+alt: "A screenshot of several widgets laid out vertically.
+They have expanded to take up all available space on the cross axis." code:"
 ```dart
 final List<ToDo> items = Repository.fetchTodos();